Sustainability Site

 4°C scenario

-To reduce risks, we have formulated the Basic Policy on Business Continuity Planning and are conducting drills to respond to disasters.
+As an initiative to mitigate risk, we have formulated the Basic Policy on Business Continuity Planning and are conducting drills in preparation for contingencies.
 In addition, by holding virtual events, we are developing services that are unaffected by extreme heat or rainy weather.
 These initiatives are also expected to contribute to the acquisition of opportunities, and in the future, we will develop a variety of services so that customers can use entertainment content regardless of the weather.

 Transition risks and opportunities